SAP/luigi/docs/general-settings.md

 ### Third-party cookies support check

-There are two possibilities to check the third party cookie support from user's browser.
+There are two ways to check whether the user's browser supports third-party cookies:

 - **thirdPartyCookiesScriptLocation** is the URL to the page containing third-party cookies support check.
 To detect whether the user's browser supports the mechanism, use the script in the third-party cookies catalog.
 Deploy these files on a domain different from your main application's and set **thirdPartyCookiesScriptLocation** to the `init.html` file.
 During initialization, Luigi detects cookies support and produces an alert if cookies are disabled in the user's browser.